rickhowe/wrapfiller/README.md

 constant.

 You can also use the `list` option for a normal non-diff mode window.
-This plugin is called to find all the list mode windows, show the required virtual lines, and align each line between windows.
+This plugin is called to find all the list mode windows, show `<<<` in `hl-NonText` highlight as virtual lines, and align each line between windows.

 ![demo03](demo03.png)